FS

 ~$2.15M

-39 projects through Cycle 4 (~$1.9M) plus 22 organizations in the July 2025 round (~$250K).
-Cycle 5 ($700K) pending.
+39 projects through Cycle 4 (~$1.9M) plus 22 organizations in the July 2025 round (~$250K), as reported by the state.

 SOURCE · DSB / news.delaware.gov